sparkling-graph/sparkling-graph-docs/localClustering.rst

 Local Clustering Coefficient
 =============================

-Local Clustering Coefficient for vertex
+Local Clustering Coefficient for vertex tells us howe close its neighbors are.
+It is number of exsisting connections in neghboorhod divided by number of all possible connections.

 :math:`LC(x)=\sum_{v \in N(x)}{\frac{|N(x) \cap N(v)|}{|N(x)|*(|N(x)|-1)}}`